ghyatzo/InteractiveDataLanguage.jl/README.md

 # IDL interface for the Julia language

-The `InteractiveDataLanguage.jl` package is a wrapper for the IDL C API for calling IDL from the Julia language.
+The `InteractiveDataLanguage.jl` package is a wrapper for the `CallableIDL` API for calling IDL from other languages.
 Any IDL code will need to be provided by the users.
 Users are also expected to have a valid licensed Installation of the IDL library in their system, which must be obtained separately.
 This package also assumes your license is correctly set up and provides no functionality nor instructions on how to set up an IDL installation, refer to the official IDL documentation instead.